by Fletcher Blackburn, Head Buyer LAJB

 After we receive your details, we will send you a quotation, often within minutes.
 If you feel the price we give you is within an acceptable range, just set up an appointment.
 Then bring your Rolex watch in for our best cash offer and instant payment.Get a Quote

-Can I sell my Rolex without box and papers?
+Can I sell a Rolex without box and papers?

 Absolutely.
 We always ask if you have the box and papers because they do carry a monetary value.
 Also, if you have them, the details on the papers can give us valuable information to help us make an accurate estimate and offer.
 That said, the box and papers are not necessary to sell a watch to Los Angeles Jewelry Buyer.